vintasoftware/vinta-design-checklists/feature-requirements/checklist-en.md

 * [ ] Is it stopping users from performing an important action?
     * Is it slowing down users while performing a task?
     *  Is it inducing users to error?
 Is it driving users out of the product?
-    * Is it impacting users' perception of the product as a whole
+    * Is it impacting users' perception of the product as a whole?
     * Is the reported pain point enough to understand the problem and propose a solution?